intel/nauta/docs/user-guide/actions/getting_started.md

 ### Expand Experiment Details

-Click _listed experiment name_ to see additional details for that experiment.
+Click the _listed experiment name_ to see additional details for that experiment.
 The following details are examples only.
 This screen is divided into two frames: left-side and right-side frames.

 ### Left-most Frame